sylhare/Type-on-Strap/_posts/2020-05-18-selfsupervised-multimodal.md

 **How do we learn multimodal features without manual labeling?**
-Our modality encoders have close to half a million learnable parameters, and so  require large amounts of labeled data to train.
-It would be very costly and expensive to manually label our data, so we design training objectives for which the labels can be automatically generated during data collection.
-In other words, we train the encoders using a form of self-supervised learning.
+Our modality encoders have close to half a million learnable parameters, which would require large amounts of labeled data to train with supervised learning.
+It would be very costly and expensive to manually label our data.
+However, we can design training objectives whose labels are automatically generated during data collection.
+In other words, we can train the encoders using self-supervised learning.
 Imagine trying to annotate 1000 hours of video of a robot doing a task or trying to manually label the poses of the objects.
 Intuitively, you'd much rather just write down a rule like 'keep track of the force on the robot arm and label the state and action pair when force readings are too high', rather than checking each frame one by one for when the robot is touching the box.
-We did something similar, with algorithmically defined labeling of data we collected from the rollouts of the robot.
+We do something similar, by algorithmically labeling the data we collect from the robot rollouts.

 {% figure %}
 <img src="{{ site.baseurl }}/assets/img/posts/2020-05-18-selfsupervised-multimodal/decoder.png"  width='91%'/>